meeke198/homi_fullstack_project/README.md

 ### Features:

-1. Session modals for user Authorization:
+1. Session modals for user Authentication:
 To have my session form modals close properly, I have to add an "isSubmited: false" in the state, and use shouldComponentUpdate to check the state on every submit.
 If there is no error, form is processed and modal closes.
 If there are errors, errors are rendered and users only can login/signup when they pass all Authorization/ Validations.
 ```...javascript
 class SessionForm extends React.Component {